Fresh Picks is excited to offer you our Fall Seasonal Share, a CSA-style home delivery of the freshest, local foods!

 It’s super simple to join: Pick Either a Weekly Share or Bi Weekly Share, pay up front, then sit back for the next three months and watch the local organic fruits and vegetables roll in.
 It’s that easy!
 We’ll even provide healthy recipes to help you stay on track.

-We know there's a lot of vacations during the summer so we are flexbile in rescheduling deliveries.
+Going out of town?
+No problem!
+We are flexbile in rescheduling deliveries.
 Just let us know when you need to skip an order!

 Of course it wouldn’t be Fresh Picks if we didn’t also allow you to customize it to your heart’s content.
 Need some eggs or milk?
 Add it to your order one week.
 Don’t like beets?
 We’ll give you something else.
 With Fresh Picks you’ll have the flexibility to really make the most out of your seasonal share.